MUYang99/LSTM-NOx-Time-Series-Prediction/README.md

 ### Data Inputs

--Inputs of Univariate Model
+- Inputs of Univariate Model

 The inputs only contains NOx concentration.

--Inputs of Multivariate model
+- Inputs of Multivariate model

 Except the NOx data, the input also contains environmental data such as Difftemp, Global radiation, STD WD, STD WS, STD VertWind, Temp, WD and WS.